 - 1. Chainsaws shall only be used by a qualified operator - 2.
 The chain shall be maintained sharp and with the correct amount of tension in accordance with manufacturer's operating manual - 3.
 The fuel for the chainsaw shall be stored in an approved DOT container - 4.
-Chainsaw shall be operated with two hands at all times - 5.
-Chainsaws shall not be used directly over the operator's head - 6.
-The chainsaw must be equipped with a control that will return the saw to idling speed when released - 7.
-The chainsaw shall be equipped with a clutch and shall be so adjusted that the clutch will not engage the chain drive at idling speed.
+The immediate work area shall be kept clear to ensure that brush will not interfere with the saw or operator - 5.
+Chainsaw shall be operated with two hands at all times - 6.
+Chainsaws shall not be used directly over the operator's head - 7.
+The chainsaw must be equipped with a control that will return the saw to idling speed when released - 8.
+The chainsaw shall be equipped with a clutch and shall be so adjusted that the clutch will not engage the chain drive at idling speed. - 9.
+Chainsaws shall be equipped with a working chain brake

 Remember a chainsaw shall be started on the ground or where it is otherwise firmly supported.
-"Drop starting" of saws is permitted outside of the bucket of an aerial lift only in the area below the lift is clear of personnel.
+"Drop starting" of saws is permitted outside of the bucket of an aerial lift only if the area below the lift is clear of personnel.